-Unlocking flood-prone land for regeneration will help strengthen the resilience of communities vulnerable to climate change, says Fiona Barbour, Mott MacDonald’s global practice leader for rivers and flooding.
+Unlocking flood-prone land for regeneration will help strengthen the resilience of communities vulnerable to climate change, says Fiona Barbour, Mott MacDonald’s global practice leader for water resources and flooding.

 The coastal community of Fairbourne in Wales is set to be the first village in the UK to be abandoned as a result of climate change.
 The local authority has decided it is no longer possible to keep protecting the homes and businesses of the 850 residents.
 In around 25 years, or sooner, all property and infrastructure in the village will be dismantled and the site will revert to a tidal salt marsh.
 It’s a fate that will befall other communities as rising sea levels and increasingly intense rainfall elevate the risk of flooding.